logzio/logz-docs/_source/integrations/terraform.md

 Replace {var.api_token} with the API token of your account.
 Note that every log account, including sub accounts, has its own set of dedicated API tokens.

-For example, here's the provider for
+For example, here's what a provider for

 ```
 provider "logzio" {